Brillante Awards FAQs

 2. Who can submit a nomination?

-Anyone can submit a nomination.
+Prospanica members can submit nominations.
 However, anyone currently serving as a Chapter Officer, as Corporate Advisory Board representative, on the National Board of Directors, or as Prospanica staff cannot be nominated for any Brillante category (or within one year of service).
 Self-nomination is allowed.

 3. What award can a person or organization be nominated for?